eGovStack/core-services/egov-pg-service/README.md

 **Configurable Properties:**

-Following are the properties in application.properties file in egov-pg-service has to be added and set with default value after integrating with new gateway.
+Following are the properties in application.properties file in egov-pg-service has to be added and set with default value after integrating with new payment gateway.
-In the below table properties for AXIS payment gateway is shown, same releveant propert needs to be add for other payment gateway.
+In the below table properties for AXIS bank payment gateway is shown, same releveant propert needs to be add for other payment gateway.

 | Property                          | Remarks                                                  |
 | ----------------------------------| ---------------------------------------------------------|